Q1 What is Online Video Analytics?

 Online videos performance is indicated by major key factors associated with each platform those videos are published on AND also associated with the key goals of the publisher – called KPIs or key performance indicators.

 The goal behind measuring or analyzing online videos is to understand how well the content/video had an impact on the targeted audience.

 Which is why we’re determined to provide actionable insights and optimization recommendations to our users at Mintrics.

 Q2 Why Social Video Analytics?

 Brands know the value of video marketing, that’s why they’re always on the lookout for creative agencies to provide them with video advertising to shoot their brand awareness through the roof or crafting a compelling explainer video that converts.

-We will also discuss how to combine all your results in comprehensive social video analytics, like Mintrics, and how to use the unique metrics provided in the tool to get advanced scores across various social channels.
+We will also discuss how to combine all your results in one unified dashboard like Mintrics, and how to use the unique metrics provided in our tool to get advanced scores across various social channels.

 - Facebook Video Analytics

 - YouTube Video Analytics

 - Mintrics Analytics Dashboard